scalalandio/chimney/docs/docs/supported-patching.md

 # Supported Patching

-Besides transforming Chimney is also able to perform patching - take a "patched" value, a "patch" value, and compute updated version of patched value.
+Besides transforming Chimney is also able to perform patching - take a "patched" value, a "patch" value, and compute the updated version of the patched value.

 ## Updating `case class`